 Q: What happens to the person suspected of trafficking the victim?

 A: If there is clear evidence of trafficking, our investigation team will gather intelligence about the suspects and work with the police to attempt an arrest and to file a case.
 If we are successful, the suspected trafficker will be taken into custody and prosecuted.
-However, there are many obstacles that stand between an intercept and conviction.
-Traffickers will often threaten the victim or her parents.
-The traffickers may bribe the victim to withdraw the case.
-Or the victim might just be afraid of the impact that pursuing a conviction would have on her reputation.
+(As of July 2018, we have averaged more than 10 arrests per month over the past six months.)
+However, there are many obstacles that stand between an intercept and a conviction.
+Traffickers will often threaten the victim or her parents, or they may bribe the victim to withdraw the case.
+Other times, the victim might just be too afraid of the impact that pursuing a conviction would have on her reputation.

 Q: Are suspected traffickers men or women?